arvindri2005/Company-Leetcode-Explorer/README.md

 *   **Form Handling**: React Hook Form + Zod
 *   **Data Fetching & Caching**: Next.js Server Actions, `unstable_cache`
 *   **Excel Parsing**: `xlsx` library

+## 🤝 Contributing

+Contributions are welcome!
+This project is open source, and we encourage you to contribute to make it even better.
+If you have ideas for new features, bug fixes, or improvements, please feel free to submit pull requests or open issues.
+Let's work together to help more software engineers ace their technical interviews!

 ## 🚀 Getting Started